BodiAugustus/ashley_defi/README.md

 #62.
 Created useEthPrice.js inside of components/hooks.
 Created fetcher.
 Use CoinGecko API to pull json data about ETH into console.

 #63.
 Accessed ETH prince in USD then displayed to UI.
 Amended useEthPrice return to include swrRes data.
 Imported to marketpage and passed as a prop to FtmPrice component that was brought in.
 Set refreshInterval to reresh API request to update UI.

+#64.
+Updated useEthPrice to allow price per item to be displayed to UI by passing new variable as a prop through marketplace and into FtmPrice.